bernedom/zero-inversion-compression/README.md

 * Running the two compression runs in parallel
 * Evening out the hamming weight of the file before running the algorithm
+* Compress the two loops into one by inverting the bits in place
 * Apply the [NGGYU-Algorithm](https://www.youtube.com/watch?v=dQw4w9WgXcQ) for sanitizing the input.